alexmonovski/SoftUni-Angular-Graduation/client/Angular-Graduation-Project/README.md

 The app’s purpose is to establish a discussion forum where users can create articles and share these articles with the world.
 The authenticated users can create articles, subscribe to users and topics, like articles and comment on articles.
 The not-authenticated users can see and read the articles that other users have created.
 The app has its own REST api built with ExpressJS and MongoDB.
 For convenience purposes a dark mode is also provided, implementing the ‘dark reader’ npm extension.

+Both assets can be started with 'npm start' in the console.

 2.0 Modules

 2.1 Auth module